okaanyildiz/react-tailwind-github-finder-app/README.md

 MAKING THE USERSEARCH COMPONENT

 1) Inside the users folder, create the UserSearch.jsx.
-2) Go to Home.jsx and add the <UserSearch /> above the UserResults.
+2) Go to Home.jsx and add the UserSearch above the UserResults.
 3) Turn back to UserSearch.jsx.
 Add the Tailwind classes to the search div shown in the code below.
 4) Create a “form” element for the search.
 Inside the form element make an input, a submit button and a “clear” button.
 5) Next, we’ll add the state for the input element.